micharbet/CLE/doc/HOWTO.md

 ## History management

-CLE intorduces persisten rich history.
-Persistent means that the record are not deleted.
-The file can grow to megabytes and holds complete history over the time.
-The word 'rich' points to more information contained in each history record. this history file exists besides 'regular' file.
+CLE intorduces persistent rich history.
+Persistent means that the records are not deleted, file is not truncated.
+The file can grow to megabytes and holds complete history over time.
+The word 'rich' refers to amount of information contained in each history record.
+This history file exists besides 'regular' file.
 So in fact there are two history files:
 1. convenitional bash managed but personalized in CLE, .history-$CLE_USER
 2. rich history file .history-ALL
 Note that .history-ALL is not personalized and stores record from all sessions